gemini-testing/gemini-core/README.md

 Node.js event emitter with promises support.

-Node.js builtin `EventEmmiter` class executes all handlers synchronously without waiting for completion of any async operations that may happen inside.
+Node.js builtin `EventEmitter` class executes all handlers synchronously without waiting for completion of any async operations that may happen inside.

-`AsyncEmitter` is the subclass of `EventEmmiter` which adds ability to return a promise from event handler and wait until it resolved.
+`AsyncEmitter` is the subclass of `EventEmitter` which adds ability to return a promise from event handler and wait until it resolved.
 Just use `emitAndWait` instead of `emit`:

 ```js
 const AsyncEmitter = require('gemini-core').events.AsyncEmitter;